 Lesson: Always be prepared and get your outfit together way in advance if celebrities are coming to dinner.
 There will be cameras on hand.

 Sandra Bullock was the Night of Stars humanitarian honoree for having given two million dollars to the Red Cross for Sri Lanka and Hurricane Katrina aid.
-Along with Sandra Bullock were lots of other A-listers like Donald Trump, Valentino and Meryl Streep.
+Along with Sandra Bullock were lots of other A-listers like Valentino and Meryl Streep.
 (And we had Donald Trump there too.
 Really.)

 Don’t look at me look at Sandra looking beautiful in that golden Valentino gown.